joshlong/joshlong.github.io-content/content/feed.md

 <!-- START:APPEARANCES -->

+* *2020-12-07* - Join me, Spring Developer Advocate Josh Long for this 90 minute exploration of all things reactive and RSocket in Spring.
+This is ideally timed for [folks in APJ](https://tanzu.vmware.com/content/webinars/8-dec-reactive-spring), so sign up now!
 * *2020-10-13* - This J4K (Java and Kubernetes - what else do you need?) is going to be a ton of fun online, and I hope to see you there.
 * *2020-09-26* - This Serbian conference - ITkonekt   - is now going [to be online](https://itkonekt.com/en/)
 * *2020-09-25* - InfoShare is the largest tech conferene in CEE and it's now streaming